 NEW YORK RISKS.
-Because the Trust invests substantially all of its total assets in funds that invest primarily in New York municipal securities, the Trust is more susceptible to political, economic, regulatory or other factors affecting New York municipal securities than an investment which does not limit its investments to such issuers.
-The financial condition of the state of New York is affected by various national, economic, social and environmental policies and conditions.
-Additionally, Constitutional and statutory limitations imposed on New York and its local governments concerning taxes, bond indebtedness and other matters may constrain the revenue-generating capacity of New York and its local governments and, therefore, the ability of the issuers of the bonds to satisfy their obligations.
-Historically, New York has been one of the wealthiest states in the nation; however, for decades the state economy has grown more slowly than that of the nation as a whole, gradually eroding the state's relative economic affluence.
-The economic vitality of New York and its various regions and, therefore, the ability of the state and its local governments to satisfy the bonds, are affected by numerous factors.
-The economy of the state continues to be influenced by the financial health of the City of New York, which faces greater competition as other major cities develop financial and business capabilities.
-The state has for many years had a very high state and local tax burden relative to other states.
-The burden of state and local taxation, in combination with the many other causes of regional economic dislocation, has contributed to the decisions of some businesses and individuals to relocate outside, or not locate within.
-New York.
+Because the Trust invests substantially all of its assets in funds that invest primarily in New York municipal securities, the Trust is more susceptible to political, economic, regulatory or other factors affecting New York municipal securities than an investment which does not limit its investments to such issuers.
+The financial condition of the State of New York is affected by various national, economic, social and environmental policies and conditions.
+Additionally, constitutional and statutory limitations imposed on the State and its local governments concerning taxes, bond indebtedness and other matters may constrain the revenue-generating capacity of the State and its local governments and, therefore, the ability of the issuers of the bonds to satisfy their obligations.